Other Cress Families

 No direct connection

-There are some records of people bearing the Cress surname which don't seem to fit any known director ancestors beyond themselves to place them in our family tree.
+There are some records of people bearing the Cress surname which don't seem to fit any known direct ancestors beyond themselves to place them in our family tree.
 For example, in his book One Tough German: George Cress & His Descendants, author David Carl Attride was unable to find a direct connection and concludes that George Cress was possibly from another Kress family.
 Attride goes so far as to use DNA evidence to support his claim that at least two Cress families are unrelated.